chjackson/healthchecks/README.md

 * The Python library [getresults.py](getresults.py) specifies which aggregate results are extracted from the simulated population.

 * The Python scripts output aggregate results from the simulated population in text files.
+These files are stored in the [results](results) folder.

 * The R code in the file [tables.r](tables.r) formats the information in these output files to produce the tables in the paper.